UnitedHealthcare vs. Blue Cross Blue Shield

 UnitedHealthcare: Medicare Plans in More States

 Medicare beneficiaries can only enroll in Medicare Advantage (Medicare Part C) plans, Medicare Part D prescription drug plans or Medicare Supplement (Medigap) plans that are sold in the area where they live.

 While both UnitedHealthcare and Blue Cross Blue Shield offer Medicare plans in many areas of the country, UnitedHealthcare has a broader reach in terms of plan availability.

-These high percentages account for more Medicare plan members than any other insurance provider in America.
+28% of all Medicare Advantage beneficiaries are members of a UnitedHealthcare Medicare plan offered in partnership with AARP.1 This accounts for more Medicare plan members than any other insurance provider in America.

 Blue Cross Blue Shield: Higher Medicare Star Ratings

 Quality must always be considered whenever comparing Medicare insurance carriers.